Hampton Roads: Other notable Hampton Roads "firsts"

 America's first free public schools, the Syms and Eaton free schools (later combined as Syms-Eaton Academy), were established in Hampton in 1634 and 1659 respectively.
 The Syms-Eaton Academy was later renamed Hampton Academy and in 1852 became part of the public school system, thus Hampton High School lays claim to being the oldest public school in the United States.
 The trust fund created from the Syms and Eaton donations has remained intact since the 17th century and was incorporated into support for the Hampton public school system.

 In 1957, the Hampton Roads Bridge–Tunnel was the first bridge–tunnel complex in the world, to be followed by the area's much longer Chesapeake Bay Bridge–Tunnel in 1963.
 This was followed by the Monitor–Merrimac Memorial Bridge–Tunnel in 1992.

 Education

 Hampton Roads' individual cities and counties administer their own K-12 education for their localities.
 In addition to public education, area residents have many private and religious school options.

 The area also has a number of higher education options for area residents.
 Some offer only associates and technical degrees and certificates, while others award advanced degrees, including doctorates.
 Some are publicly funded, but the region also has a number of private and for-profit colleges.
-Additionally, a number of universities have established satellite campuses in the region.
+A number of universities have established satellite campuses in the region.